JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  -1
 ```

-Without the dot, we get an error since we cannot subtract a number from a vector
+Without the dot, we get an error since we cannot subtract a number from a vector.

 ```jldoctest broadcasting
 julia> a -= 1